elementor/elementor-developers-docs/src/hooks/js.md

 ### `frontend/element_ready/{elementType.skinName}`

-Runs on a specific element type and it’s skin when it’s ready.
+Runs on a specific element type and its skin when it’s ready.

 #### Arguments